material-foundation/material-remixer-android/README.md

 ```

 (Notice how boolean variables take `Boolean` and not `boolean`, this is a limitation on the Java type system)

+##### String List Variable
+They support the following properties:

+- `key` the key for this variable, you can use it to share the same value across activities, if not set it assumes the method name.
+- `title` the displayable name of the variable, if not set assumes `key`
+- `defaultValue` the initial value, if not set assumes the first in the `possibleValues` list
+- `possibleValues` the list of possible values.
+- `layoutId` a layoutId to display this, must implement RemixerItemWidget.
+It assumes a sensible default if unset.

 A String List variable that sets fonts from a list and defaults to the first in the list:
 ```java